 - It's versatile.
 When I'm not eating it by the spoonful or drizzling it over a salad, I spoon it onto fish, dip chicken or tofu in it and have even spread it on a sandwich.

 - It takes 5 minutes to make, including clean up.

 I know that calling something “The Best” is a big statement, but I'm going to say it, “this is the best damn green goddess salad dressing out there!”

 When you scroll down to the recipe, you'll see that the list of ingredients is a little long.
 Don't be intimidated, though, you probably have most, or even all, in your kitchen.

 The recipe is pretty forgiving, too.
 I typically just eyeball the ingredients, and it always works out great.
-There’re two ingredients that you don’t want to skip: the nutritional yeast and the tahini.
+There are two ingredients that you don't want to skip: the nutritional yeast and the tahini.

 Nutritional yeast is often thought of as a vegan cheese replacement.
-It looks like large, yellow flakes and has a cheesy, nutty flavour.
-You can find it in most healthy food stores or online at Abe’s Market or on Amazon.
-It’s also great sprinkled on rice or popcorn.
+It looks like large, yellow flakes and has a cheesy, nutty flavor.
+You can find it in most health food stores or online on Amazon.
+It's also great sprinkled on rice or popcorn.

 Tahini is ground sesame paste.
 Think peanut butter but made out of sesame seeds.
 It adds a rich, nutty taste to anything you add it to.
-You can find it at most grocery stores or online at Abe’s Market.
+You can find it at most grocery stores or on Amazon.

 PS.
-If you want your green goddess dressing to pour like it does in the picture below you’ll have to thin it with some water.
-I don’t think it needs to be thinned, though, unless you’re trying to snap a pouring shot.
+If you want your green goddess salad dressing to pour as it does in the picture below you'll have to thin it with some water.
+I don't think it needs to be thinned, though, unless you're trying to snap a pouring shot.